 Oh, and you know what worrying about money did for me and my mother before me, apart from making us miserable?
 Precisely nothing.

 Money has had me surrounded, you’d think it was the very stuff of life.
-Bills, insurances, adverts, consuming, success (or failure), making it in the world, achievement, ambition, security (insecurity), it’s there in every aspect of my life.
+Bills, insurances, adverts, consuming, fines and fixed penalties for this and that everywhere, success (or failure), making it in the world, achievement, ambition, security (insecurity), it’s there in every aspect of my life.
 Hounding, pounding and merciless.
 The worlds media worships wealth, and the wealthy, above all.
 Who can decide when they have enough?
 Who can be content?
 Who can have peace of mind?
 I’ve been held in thrall to money and economic slavery and the only way out was to change my own mind and challenge the orthodoxy and take positive steps to change my life and throw off my own chains.

 Reaching a Conspiracy of Kindness has been a very expensive process, it’s taken 69 years to get here.
 I am not giving my work away for nothing, I’ve paid a terrible price to begin to liberate myself from economic slavery.
 I can never be entirely free of it, the whole of humanity is in thrall to it.
 Even, and especially, the super rich, who cannot grasp the idea of enough.
 They say, “You can be rich just like us if you try hard enough.”
 I say, “No thanks, enough is better than a banquet.”